dan-fritchman/Thesis/content.md

 def Inv(params: InvParams) -> h.Module:
     @h.module
     class Inv:
-        # Create some IO
-        i, o, VDD, VSS = h.Ports(4)
+        i, o, VDD, VSS = 4 * h.Port() # Same IO

         # And now create some (parameterized) transistors!
-        ps = params.pmos(d=o, g=i, s=VDD, b=VDD)
+        p = params.pmos(d=o, g=i, s=VDD, b=VDD)
-        ns = params.nmos(d=o, g=i, s=VSS, b=VSS)
+        n = params.nmos(d=o, g=i, s=VSS, b=VSS)

     return Inv
 ```

 Here the transistors to be instantiated in `Inv` are provided as parameters.
 This is an excessively handy knock-on effect of `Module`s, external wrappers thereof, and PDKs all be rich Python objects: they're all just more variables in the program.
-This control-inversion-parameters style extends to any target technology, and to the built-in generic primitives.
-Here `Inv` uses the built-in generic `Nmos` and `Pmos` as default arguments, which can be overridden by each `Inv` instance, or by passing them through a PDK compiler function.
+This "control inversion parameters" style extends to any target technology, and to the built-in generic primitives.
+Here `Inv` uses the built-in generic `Nmos` and `Pmos` as default arguments, which can be overridden by each `Inv` instance.
+Higher-level generators can alternately create `Inv` with the default built-in generics, later passing them through a PDK compiler function.

 ### PDK Corners